Life Pacific University is accredited by WASC Senior College and University Commission (WSCUC), and Association for Biblical Education (ABHE).

 - 81% are currently active in ministry.

 - 91% are satisfied with their educational experience at LPU.

 In January 2013, Life Pacific University undertook its new effort redesigning a comprehensive strategic planning process.
 Effective planning requires a collaborative endeavor with many stakeholders.
 Ours included students, staff, faculty, Foursquare Church leaders, pastors, alumni, and community representatives.
 Following an intense 12 month-long process, the College Board of Trustees approved the revised mission, vision, and values statements, along with a comprehensive plan for five years duration presented by the strategic planning group and administrative council.

 - HEERF III - Q1 2022 Disclosure

 Voter Registration Information

-Life Pacific College encourages students to register to vote.
+Life Pacific University encourages students to register to vote.
 As Christians, we recognize human government as an ordinance of divine appointment, and teach obedience to it as a sacred duty, within its legitimate sphere.
 We also have a responsibility to assure good government, and we exercise this responsibility when we vote.
 Furthermore, the 1998 Higher Education Act requires all post-secondary institutions to make a good-faith effort to distribute voter registration forms to each degree or certificate-seeking student who attends classes on campus.
 The following information is provided to assist you in registering to vote either in California or in your home state.